dkratzert/ShelXFile/README.md

 The implementation is Python3-only and supports SHELXL after 2017 (You should not use old versions anyway).
 ShelXFile may eventually become a new heart of DSR[2] and is already used as file parser in StructureFinder[3].

+ShelXFile always keeps the file order intact.
+Every SHELX instruction like DFIX or an atom is stored as an class object in the list ShelXlFile.\_reslist.
+When writing the ShelXlFile content to disk, it wites the \_reslist content to disk.

 Examples:
 ```python